Starting May 2020, the MSRT will be released on a quarterly cadence.

 |/F:Y||Forces an extended scan of the computer and automatically cleans any infections that are found.|

 When you download the tool from Microsoft Update or from Automatic Updates, and no malicious software is detected on the computer, the tool will run in quiet mode next time.
 If malicious software is detected on the computer, the next time that an administrator logs on to the computer, a balloon will appear in the notification area to notify you of the detection.
 For more information about the detection, click the balloon.

 When you download the tool from the Microsoft Download Center, the tool displays a user interface when it runs.
 However, if you supply the /Q command-line switch, it runs in quiet mode.

-The MSRT is released on the second Tuesday of every month.
+The MSRT is released on the second Tuesday on a quarterly cadence (February/May/August/November).
 Each release of the tool helps detect and remove current, prevalent malicious software.
 This malicious software includes viruses, worms, and Trojan horses.
 Microsoft uses several metrics to determine the prevalence of a malicious software family and the damage that can be associated with it.

 The following table lists the malicious software that the tool can remove.
 The tool can also remove any known variants at the time of release.
 The table also lists the version of the tool that first included detection and removal for the malicious software family.

 We maximize customer protection by regularly reviewing and prioritizing our signatures.
 We add or remove detections as the threat landscape evolves.